eclipse-archived/smarthome/docs/documentation/development/bindings/how-to.md

 Together with the definition of the `readOnly` attribute, user interfaces get an idea how to render an item for this channel.
 For example, a channel with the category `Temperature` which is readable only, indicates that this is a sensor for temperature.
 In that case the user interface can render an appropriate icon and label for the current value.
-The label is further described from the `state` tags `pattern` attribute:
+The label is further described by the `state` tags `pattern` attribute:
 In this case the temperature should be rendered with one decimal place followed by the unit the binding specifies for the current measurement.
 The `dimension` tag describes this channels ability to send state updates using the type `QuantityType` with a value and a unit.
 For detailed information about _dimensions_ and _units_ see the [QuantityType definition](/documentation/concepts/items.html#quantitytype).
 If the `readOnly` flag is set to `false` (which is the default value), the user interface could render a slider to change the temperature, since this means it is temperature actuator.
 Restrictions of the state such as the minimum or maximum value can also be specified.